 - Probate Attorney providing legal advice to the personal representative throughout the process.

 - People and organizations filing claims in the probate proceeding relative to debts incurred by the decedent.
 An example may include credit card issuers and health care providers.

 - The Internal Revenue Service (IRS), regarding federal income taxes that the decedent and their estate may owe.
 In the event of federal gift, estate or generation-skipping transfer tax matters the IRS will also get involved.

-For further inquiries regarding the probate process or for a consultation please contact us.
+For further inquiries regarding the probate process or for a consultation with a probate attorney please contact us.